sergiogrz/dataeng_dtc/week1_basics_n_setup/homework/README.md

 # Week 1 homework

 In this homework we'll prepare the environment and practice with Docker and SQL.
+In the second part, we'll create resources in GCP with Terraform.

 > **NOTE**
 > My solutions for this homework are in the [hw_solutions.md](./hw_solutions.md) file.